kallioaa/BoxLoadingTetris/documentation/specifications.md

 ## Algorithms and datastructures in use

 A list structure is implmented to store information.
 This information is then sorted with quick sort algorithm.
+The average time complexity of quicksort is O(nlogn).

 ## User input